Eugene Lambert: Lambert Puppet Theatre and Museum

 Lambert and his wife Mai visited The Harlequin Puppet Theatre in Colwyn Bay, Wales and an International Puppet Festival in Prague.
 Inspired, they decided to open a puppet theatre of their own, The Lambert Puppet Theatre.

 The Lambert Puppet Theatre was established in 1972.
 In the early years with Finnegan, Eugene toured UK and Ireland extensively and in later years he promoted Ireland for Irish Tourist Board, touring USA, Japan and Australia.

 Lambert's Puppet Theatre was responsible for producing the popular 1980s children's television character Bosco who was an ever-present fixture on the Irish national station, with Lambert's daughters, Miriam and then Paula voicing and operating Bosco.

 Personal life

 Lambert and his wife, Mai had ten children, two of whom predeceased him.
 In the 1950s, Lambert supplemented his day job as a refrigeration engineer with evenings appearing with his vent act at Gala concerts and dinners.
 The Lambert family participated in Jury's Irish Cabaret for seven years bringing topical puppet acts to the American audience.

-Lambert died at his home in Monkstown, County Dublin on Monday 22 February 2010, aged 82.
+Lambert died at his home in Monkstown, Dublin on Monday 22 February 2010, aged 82.
 His funeral on 26 February 2010 was attended by entertainers and politicians, with Liam Ó Maonlaí and Sinéad O'Connor singing at his Mass and a miniature Wanderly Wagon featuring in the ceremony.